Joseph94m/PageRank/README.md

 This repository provides 2 PageRank implementations for the internal wikipedia graph.
 One in Spark and one in Hadoop MapReduce

+### This repository is for indicative purposes only!
+Do not use it if you plan on cheating!
 ## InputFormat